Regular vs Meta Fields. Field Selection Rules

 1. Parsio doesn't allow to create "chained fields": you should leave at least one character between 2 fields.
 Example:

 2. A field can not include another field.
 Continuing with the previous example, you can not extract "email@example.com" as field1 and "support" as field2.

 Secondly, fields are created on the mailbox level.
 Therefore, when you add a new field, the same field will be added to all other templates of the mailbox (as unused field).
 Unused fields will be exported with an empty value.

 Lastly, note that a template that contains more fields, will have a higher priority.
 E.g. if Template_A has 3 fields and Template_B has 5 fields, Parsio will try to extract data using the Template_B.
 Then, if the parsing failed, Template_A will be applied.

 Read more about fields:

-Meta fields are used to extract generic email information (as opposite to regular fields which are used to extract data from the email content).
-Meta fields are also created on the mailbox level and therefore they are shared between all templates in the mailbox.
+Meta fields are used to extract generic information from emails and documents, in contrast to regular fields which extract data from the document content.
+These meta fields are created at the Mailbox level and, as a result, are applied to all documents within the mailbox.

 To add a meta field, go to the Mailbox's Fields page (for all mailbox types) or open the Template editor's Meta tab (for template-based parsers):